Culture + Talent

 Make it Safe for Employees to Speak Up with Connie Noonan Hadley (Transcript)

-Chris Congdon: You might think if you don’t hear much from your employees – that everything’s going pretty well.
-Today’s guest says – not exactly.
-She says the time to worry is when people are not speaking up at work.
-And she has ideas on how to change that.
-Welcome to Season 5 of Work Better, a Steelcase podcast where we think about work and ways to make it better.
-I’m your host Chris Congdon and I’m here today with producer Rebecca Charbauski.
+Chris Congdon: If you don’t hear much from your employees, you might think everything’s going well.
+Today’s guest says, not exactly.
+She says the time to worry is when people are not speaking up at work, and she has ideas for changing that.

 Rebecca Charbauski: Hi Chris

-CC: Rebecca, tell us what to expect this season?
+CC: Rebecca, tell us what to expect this season.

 CC: So let’s jump into episode 1.